consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 ![](https://hackmd.io/_uploads/rJd0_6tK9.png)

 ### Data availability
-Peers requesting content from others subnets trust that the peers in the other network from which a checkpoint with cross-messages has been propagated will resolve the content resolution requests sent to the subnet.
-Intuitively, the node that triggered the cross-message has no incentive on denying access to this data (as his funds have already been burnt), but data availability is an issue that is worth addressing further.
+Peers requesting content from others subnets trust that the peers in the other network from which a checkpoint with cross-net messages has been propagated will resolve the content resolution requests sent to the subnet.
+Intuitively, the node that triggered the cross-net message has no incentive on denying access to this data (as his funds have already been burnt), but data availability is an issue that is worth addressing further.
 The aforementioned design of the content resolution protocol assumes at least _one honest participant in the subnet_ (i.e. a peer that always answers successfully to content resolution requests) _and that the data in the subnet is always available_.
 In a real environment these assumption may not hold, and more complex schemes may be needed to incentivize subnet peers and ensure that every content resolution request between subnets is fulfilled, and a high-level of availability of data.

 To overcome this issue, `SCA` in subnets include the `Save()` function and peers will implement a protocol to backup the state of the function in any storage system where data can be retrievable and available independently of the state of a subnet (let this be Filecoin storage, IPFS, or any other decentralized or centralized storage systems).
 Having the state always available is key for:
 - The execution and validations of cross-net messages.